 - March 732 (Sonny Rajah): New to Sonny Rajah (Kuala Lumpur, Malaysia) and used in British Formula Atlantic in 1973.
 In August 1973, it was flown to South East Asia, where it spent the rest of its racing career.
 However, it is difficult to understand exactly how this car was used, as Rajah also owned a March 712M which was updated to 73B specification, and was also involved with a March 723 which had been converted to the local 1600cc 2-valve formula.
 At the Selangor Grand Prix at Batu Tiga in early September 1973, it appears that Rajah won using his updated 712M/73B, with the 73B being driven to third place by Percy Chan.
-Historian Eli Solomon reports that Rajah's 73B was bought by Jan Bussell a couple of weeks before the 1973 Macau GP, so would be the car Bussell drove at that race, through 1974, and in early 1975.
-In May 1975, Bussell left Malaysian for Zaire, and the 73B was raced by Pocholo Ramirez at two races in 1975.
-Eli adds that Ramirez' mechanic told him he rebuilt the car for Romeo David in 1978, so this would be the car he entered for the 1978 Malaysia Grand Prix.
-Subsequent history unresolved.
+Historian Eli Solomon reports that Rajah's 73B was bought by Jan Bussell a couple of weeks before the 1973 Macau GP, so would be the car Bussell drove for Team Rothmans at that race, through 1974, and in early 1975.
+In May 1975, Bussell left Malaysia for Zaire, and Percy Chan was moved from the team's second car to drive the 73B at the Penang and Selangor Grands Prix later in the year.
+The 73B's subsequent history remains unresolved, but it is thought to have been the car raced by Brian Tyler from 1976 to 1978.

 - Chevron B20 [72-9] (John Green): New to John S Green in Formula B specification but there is no evidence of this car being delivered before the end of 1972.
 Green ran it in the Gap Hill Climb in January 1973, but only circuit raced it once, in the Singapore Grand Prix in April 1973.
 Green died in early 1974, and the Chevron was sold to David Schollum for Steve Millen in South-East Asian races that year.
 Then shipped to New Zealand and fitted with a 1980cc Cosworth FVC engine for the 1975 Tasman series.
 Used by Millen in 1600cc form at Batu Tiga and Macau later in 1975.
 Sold to Ian Grey in 1976 and raced with a Cosworth BDM at Macau in 1976 and 1977.
 Later sold to Dick Ward (Perth, Australia) and George Stacey about the end of 1979, and then to Harry Hickling (ACT, Australia).
 Sold to David Innes late 2014.